nojronatron/nojronatron.github.io/code401-files/android-location.md

 ## Overview of Steps

-1. App Dev project must include Google Play Services.
-Download this via SDK Manager and add the Library to the Project.
+1. ~~App Dev project must include Google Play Services.
+Download this via SDK Manager and add the Library to the Project.~~ deprecated.
 1. Apps using location must "request location permissions" from Android.
 1. Create Location Services Client within the onCreate() method `fusedLocationClient = LocationServices.getFusedLocationProviderClient(this);`
 1. Getting last known location of the device via `getLastLocation()` method which returns a Task.